srappel/openindexmaps-py/README.md

 * [OpenIndexMaps](https://openindexmaps.org/)

 ## Known Issues
-* A polygon constructed using the right hand rule crossing the anti-meridian (180 degrees longitude) will instead render a polygon which wraps around the world.
+* ~~A polygon constructed using the right hand rule crossing the anti-meridian (180 degrees longitude) will instead render a polygon which wraps around the world.~~
-    - The GeoJSON spec says it should be represented as two polygons in a multipolygon
-    - Just another reason to force the Right Hand Rule

-    test

 # Brainstorming: